oelmekki/pgrebase/README.md

 go get github.com/oelmekki/pgrebase
 ```

 Binary will be in `$GO_PATH/bin/pgrebase`.
-This is a static binary,
+This is a static binary, so it's
-so it's safe to copy it in your project.
+safe to copy it in your project (providing any system calling it is from the
+same architecture).

 You can also download prebuilt PgRelease [from release page](https://github.com/oelmekki/pgrebase/releases/)
 (only for linux/amd64).